 Pros of LendKey Private Student Loans

-The main advantage of using a LendKey private student loan is the access borrowers have to multiple lenders through a single platform.
-Based on credit history, co-signer availability, and income, borrowers may have several options for private student loans through LendKey’s partner lender network.
+- Choose from Multiple Lenders: The main advantage of using a LendKey private student loan is the access borrowers have to multiple lenders through a single platform which may mean you have a higher chance of meeting eligibility requirements or securing a low rate.

-Additionally, borrowers who do not have strong enough credit or income to qualify alone may add a co-signer to their application.
-Cosigners may be released with most lenders through LendKey after 24 or 36 months of consecutive monthly payments.
+- Cosigner Release Available: Cosigners may be released with most lenders through LendKey after 24 months of consecutive monthly payments.

 Cons of LendKey Private Student Loans

-Additionally, the interest rates on a LendKey private student loan may be higher than comparable lenders offering similar loan options, or federal student loan options.
-Depending on the lender you choose, you might have to pay a prepayment penalty if you pay your loans early.
-So be aware of any such fees before you choose a lender.
+- Rates May Be Higher Than Competitors: Interest rates on a LendKey private student loan may be higher than comparable lenders offering similar loan options, or federal student loan options.

 LendKey private student loans may be a good option for borrowers who can qualify either on their own or with the help of a cosigner.
 The interest rates on both the variable- and fixed-rate loans are competitive, so long as borrowers have strong credit and income.